IMCGKN/SimpleOpenGLStarterClass/README.md

 Reduces duplication when multiple primitives share vertices.

 ## **Texture**
-this class loads textures with STB_IMAGE, including flip and filtering options.
+This class loads textures with STB_IMAGE, including flip and filtering options.

 ## **Renderable**
 This class stores vertex data, optional indices, and manages the **Buffers** and